RouninMedia/Contextually-Responsive-Dynamic-Font-Sizing/README.md

 But what if you have a small piece of text *within an element* which can be anything from **8 to 40 characters** (ie. it doesn't have a predictable width), and:

- 1. you want (ideally) to maintain as close to `font-size: 18px` as possible, regardless of the length of the text
+ 1. you want (ideally) to maintain as close to `font-size: 18px` as possible, regardless of the length of the text; *and*
  2. you need the element *itself* to be responsive: depending on the viewport, the element `width` will sometimes be `300px`, sometimes `50%` and sometimes `90vw`

  _______